galethil/code-story/README.md

 ## Outputs

-There are 2 types ou outputs:
+There are 3 types of outputs:

 * `.raw()` - will output array with all the details you can use in your application
 * `.text()` - will output simple text output
+* `.output(storyLine => storyline.name)` - custom output that will format lines using defined function

 ## Filtering